Riot!: Background and recording

 Before work began on Paramore's next album, bassist Jeremy Davis was expelled from the band due to "his lack of work ethic and participation in things that [the rest of the band] didn't agree with," according to guitarist Josh Farro.
 Following his departure, Farro and his brother, drummer Zac Farro, convinced lead vocalist Hayley Williams to bring Taylor York as guitarist, although Williams insisted on Davis' reinstatement in the band.
 After an agreement involving the remaining three members, Davis was reinstated as bassist, and York became the band's touring guitarist only.
 York had been in a band with the Farro brothers before the two met Williams.

-Williams explained the album was titled Riot! because during the writing process their "thoughts and emotions were coming out so fast that we couldn't control them," comparing it to a riot.
-Williams also commented on the band's evolution with the album stating, "I think our intention for [All We Know Is Falling] would have been for it to be everything that Riot! is, but there wasn't any time to make that record back then."
+Williams explained that the album was titled Riot! because during the writing process their "thoughts and emotions were coming out so fast that we couldn't control them," comparing it to a riot.
+Williams also commented on the band's evolution with the album, stating, "I think our intention for [All We Know Is Falling] would have been for it to be everything that Riot! is, but there wasn't any time to make that record back then."
 After being courted by producers Neal Avron and Howard Benson, Paramore opted to record the album with producer David Bendeth in New Jersey, who had previously worked with Your Vegas and Breaking Benjamin.

-The album was recorded from January to April 2007 at the House of Loud and Bennett Studios, the former was also the mixing location, while the latter was the recording place for the piano arrangements; it was produced and mixed by David Bendeth, and mastered by Ted Jensen at Sterling Sound Studios.
-During production, Paramore held an online contest, titled "The Last Song You'll Ever Sing", where fans submitted videos on YouTube for the opportunity to sing back-up vocals on the track "Born for This".
+The album was recorded from January to April 2007 at the House of Loud and Bennett Studios; the former served as the mixing location, while the latter was used for the recording of piano arrangements.
+It was produced and mixed by David Bendeth, and mastered by Ted Jensen at Sterling Sound.
+During production, Paramore held an online contest titled "The Last Song You'll Ever Sing", where fans submitted videos on YouTube for the opportunity to sing backing vocals on the track "Born for This".
 The winner was Mary Bonney of McLean, Virginia.